-How Formula 1 Social Media Teams Work: A Guide for Brands and Agencies
+How Formula 1 Social Media Teams Work: A Guide for Brands

 For brands and agencies activating partnerships in Formula 1, a team’s social media presence can sometimes appear straightforward: create content, publish it on the team’s channels, reach millions of fans.